-Uber Riders Can’t Stand All the Air Fresheners
+Uber’s Drivers and Riders Are Locked in a Pine-Scented Battle

 Our Uber literally had 15 Black Ice air fresheners hanging from his rear view mirror.
 FIFTEEN?
 Bro, what are you hiding!? pic.twitter.com/XAcROODdrY— Andrea Wurzburger (@a_wurzburger) February 25, 2018

 Passengers who are highly sensitive to air fresheners sometimes say they avoid stepping into a scented car altogether.
-Several people I spoke to have canceled Lyfts that have arrived with an overpowering smell or given low ratings to drivers who overused air-freshening products.
+Several people I spoke with have canceled Lyfts that have arrived with an overpowering smell or given low ratings to drivers who overused air-freshening products.
 Drivers report that passengers have asked them to stow air fresheners in the glove compartment or remove them from the vehicle.

 Sara Sharpe, a former school psychologist who experiences migraines, has messaged Lyft and Uber drivers before they pick her up and asked them to remove air fresheners.
 But she says that has only resulted in her rides getting canceled.
 “It’s not something I want to be difficult about, but I feel like I have to be to protect myself,” she says.
 A bad migraine can put her out of commission for the rest of the day.